Peter Allen (musician): Personal life

 Though flamboyant on stage, Allen was quite the opposite offstage.
 He once remarked, "I'm not the let's-tear-his-clothes-off type.
 I'm fairly quiet.
 The maniac only comes out when I hit the stage.
 I have to be a different person offstage.
 If I were to try to keep that up 24 hours a day, I would have a nervous breakdown."
 Allen described his stage persona as "a much more interesting person than me.
 I think that's why I'm in show business, to get to be that other person."
-He further depicted his stage persona as "someone much taller, much handsomer, with a better hairline."
+Allen further depicted his stage persona as "someone much taller, much handsomer, with a better hairline."
 Although Allen described himself as "so boring" when not performing, he enjoyed swimming; wind surfing; skiing; water skiing; sailing; collecting Hawaiian shirts; reading; cooking; and growing flowers, herbs, and vegetables.
-He spent so much time working in his yard that he imagined his neighbors thought he was a landscape gardener.
+Allen spent so much time working in his yard that he imagined his neighbors thought he was a landscape gardener.

 Allen owned a beach house in Leucadia, California (north of San Diego), a place he called a 'shack' in Oak Beach, Queensland, Australia, and a penthouse apartment in Manhattan.
-While visiting Gregory Connell's mother in Leucadia in 1975, Allen learned she was selling her beach home and so bought his first house with the earnings made from his 1974 song, "I Honestly Love You".
+While visiting Gregory Connell's parents in Leucadia in 1975, Allen learned there was a nearby house for sale and so purchased his first house with the earnings made from his 1974 song, "I Honestly Love You".
 The area was quiet and far enough away from Los Angeles that he did not get people dropping in because they were in the neighborhood.
-He wrote the 1976 song, "Puttin' Out Roots" about his move to Leucadia.
+He wrote the 1976 song "Puttin' Out Roots" about his move to Leucadia.
 The living room of Allen's Leucadia beach house is featured on the cover of his 1979 album, I Could Have Been a Sailor.

-Allen met Liza Minnelli in London in October 1964, where she and her mother Judy Garland were performing together at the London Palladium.
-Peter and Liza were engaged a month later on 26 November 1964.
-They married in New York City on 3 March 1967, formally separated on 9 April 1970, and divorced on 24 July 1974.
+Allen met Liza Minnelli (born 1946) at London Airport on 28 October 1964, where she and her mother Judy Garland were rehearsing for their upcoming performance at the London Palladium in early November.
+They were engaged a month later on 26 November 1964, at Trader Vic's, a restaurant at the London Hilton.
+They married in New York City on 3 March 1967, formally separated on 8 April 1970, and divorced on 24 July 1974.